Wagyu around the World - USA

 According to a March 2020 post from HeartBrand Beef, only 4% of U.S. cattle meet Prime grading (so have a minimum of 8-11% intramuscluar fat - this is equivalent to AUS-MEAT 5 which is the average for Wagyu F1 production in Australia but isn't on the Japan BMS score).
 The majority grade at USDA Choice 55% (AUS-MEAT 2 to 3) and 41% grade USDA Select or No Roll (AUS-MEAT 1 to 2).
 This gap in the market is an ideal opportunity for the American Wagyu industry and also for exports from the Australian Wagyu and Beef Industry.

-Most Wagyu producers that introduced Wagyu cattle onto their cattle properties around the world had prior experience with beef production.
+Most Wagyu producers that introduced Wagyu cattle onto their cattle properties around the world had prior experience with other beef breeds or in milk production.
 Outside Japan, nutrition recommendations for Wagyu generally follow common practices that are applied within each country and there is a strong bias towards the principles that have evolved for the dairy industry.
 Most of the advances that have been made with genetics in Japan - such as the single step genomic predicted breeding values - have been adopted by progressive bodies outside Japan (such as Australian Breedplan).
-However, the philosophy that applies to fattening Wagyu in Japan has been more elusive to understand.
+However, the philosophy that applies to fattening Wagyu in Japan has been more elusive.

 Establishment of Wagyu International principles for Wagyu nutrition

 The Japanese cattle industry requires a large component of feed that is imported and ongoing increases in production costs for beef have increased subsidies by prefecture for fattening (牛マルキン).
 In March 2015 the policy of Modernizing Dairy and Beef Cattle Production was announced by the Ministry of Agriculture, Forestry and Fisheries.
 Changes are necessary to strengthen competitiveness of beef cattle production by shortening the fattening period.
 LIAJ estimated that shortening the fattening period by each 1 month will reduce expenses by about 5%.
-I read in one survey that the average age of processing in 2015 had decreased to 28.5 months.
 However, it has been acknowledged that shortening the fattening period will have an impact on carcass weight and meat quality.

-Historically there are abundant data from calves in Japan when they are sold to the fattening industry between 8 and 10 months of age depending on strain/prefecture.
-The use of digital imaging enabled additional carcass traits to be measured.
-Although there are differences of sex and strain of Black Wagyu, the weight for age at the calf markets is a useful indication of upbringing.
+Calves in Japan are typically sold to the fattening industry between 8 and 10 months of age depending on strain/prefecture.
+Although there are differences of sex and strain of Black Wagyu, the weight for age at the calf markets is a useful indication of finishing potential.
 The traits related to yield tend to increase when there is a higher weight for age.
-The average is 1.0 kg per day of age or approximately 0.9kg/days ADG from Hokkaido (Osawa et al. 2008).
+The average is 1.0 kg per day of age from Hokkaido (Osawa et al. 2008).
 Individuals who exceeded this had invariably been overfed and meat quality was disadvantaged.

-In order to minimise the impact on quality by the mandate to reduce age as implemented in 2015, research on feeding has been carried out extensively throughout Japan.
-The numerous results have been reviewed by Wagyu International.
-To illustrate the effect of ADG and the time to reach the same end-point, different growth rates are charted through to reach processing weight by predicted marbling (IMF%):
+In order to minimise the impact on quality by the mandate to reduce age as implemented in 2015, research on feeding has taken on a different perspective.
+The numerous results have been reviewed by Wagyu International and any findings that have implications for either pasture or grain finishing of Wagyu in the global arena are applied.
+The effect of ADG and the time to reach the same end-point on marbling (IMF%) is illustrated below:

-An increase in growth rate towards the left of the chart reaches slaughter weight at a younger age but this reduces IMF% concurrently towards the left in the different coloured lines.
-The darker shaded lines have lower IMF% and the lighter lines have higher marbling.
+An increase in growth rate towards the left of the chart allows slaughter weight to be achieved at a younger age but this reduces IMF% in the lines that are darker in colour.
+The lighter coloured lines have higher marbling from lower growth rates.

 The white line shows the conventional 2008 feed standard applied to Australian conditions.
 Of course, marbling to this extent is not rewarded by the prevailing price grid outside Japan except for isolated niche markets.
 Shifting to the left reduces cost but the economics in every enterprise will dictate which coloured line will bring in the highest return.